Generated regional Humboldt County river scene for Mad River planning; not an exact location photo

 If the Mad is closed, dirty, or too pressured, pivot to the lower Mad at Arcata only when the lower river and coastal access look better, or shift to the Eel or Redwood Creek when their gauge trends and legal windows are the stronger fit.

-Check CDFW low-flow rules, current sport fishing regulations, and steelhead report-card requirements before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check CDFW low-flow rules, current sport fishing rules, and steelhead report-card requirements before fishing.
 Open status can change during the season.

 Mad River Hatchery area